helium/docs/README.md

 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for more instructions.

-Markdown style guide found [here](https://helium-docs.herokuapp.com/style-guide).

-For more advanced features you can write JSX alongside Markdown using MDX, more information [here](https://staging-docs.helium/mdx).

 ### Editing an Existing Doc

 Use the style guide found [here](docs/style-guide) to learn what markdown syntax is available.